-After the Secession split, Klimt’s sole significant organizational affiliation was with the Wiener Werkstätte.
-For the most part, he retreated into the private sphere, seeking support from sympathetic patrons.
+After the Secession split, Klimt’s sole significant organizational affiliation was with the Wiener Werkstätte (which he helped to found in 1903).
 Although he still believed that the creation of grand allegorical canvases was the highest goal of art, the majority of his later paintings are either landscapes (mostly done while on vacation on the Attersee near Salzburg) or portraits of society women.
-On two occasions, however, Klimt reverted to his former leadership role within the Viennese artistic community: he was a key collaborator in the organization of the 1908 and 1909 “Kunstschauen” (Art Shows), the last large-scale gatherings of cutting-edge domestic and foreign art held in Vienna before World War I. Klimt was known as a tireless champion and advocate of younger artists--most notably Oskar Kokoschka and Egon Schiele--through both the Kunstschauen and personal contacts.
+For the most part, he retreated into the private sphere, supported by sympathetic patrons.
+On two occasions, however, he reverted to his former leadership role, serving as a key collaborator in the organization of the 1908 and 1909 “Kunstschauen” (Art Shows).
+Klimt was a tireless champion and advocate of younger artists—most notably Oskar Kokoschka and Egon Schiele—through the Kunstschauen as well as personal contacts.
 Klimt’s premature death in 1918, from pneumonia following a stroke, was mourned by the entire Austrian art world.